Managing Software

 Daily Usage

 This all may seem complicated, but it's really not.
-For example, to keep my systems updated, I run the following two commands on a daily or near daily basis:
+For example, to keep my systems updated, I run the following four commands on a daily or near daily basis:

 sudo apt upgrade